Other Menu Functions

 Lens aberration correction

-Peripheral illumination, distortion, chromatic aberration, and diffraction can be corrected as you record movies.
+Peripheral illumination correction, distortion correction, and chromatic aberration correction can be corrected as you record movies.
 For details on lens aberration correction, see Lens Aberration Correction.

 High ISO speed NR